sd17spring/sd17spring.github.io/_assignments/mini-project-4-interactive-visualization.md

 you succeed?

 Also discuss your team process in your reflection.
-How did you plan to divide the work (e.g. split by class, always pair program together, etc.) and how did it actually happen?
+How did you plan to divide the work (*e.g.* split by class, always pair program together, *etc.*) and how did it actually happen?
 Were there any issues that arose while working together, and how did you address them?
 What would you do differently next time?

 ### Turning in your assignment

-* Push your completed code to the "master" Git repository (depending on which team member's repository is being used to work on the project).
+1\.
+Push your completed code to the `master` Git repository (depending on which team member's repository is being used to work on the project).
 * Submit your Project Writeup/Reflection (1 per team, not 1 per person).
-This can be in the form of either:
+This can be in the form of:
+  * a [Markdown](https://guides.github.com/features/mastering-markdown/) file, committed to your repository, or
   * a PDF document pushed to GitHub, or
-  * a [project webpage](https://pages.github.com/) (if you choose this route, make sure there is a link to your webpage in your **README.md**  file in your GitHub repo)
+  * a [project webpage](https://pages.github.com/) your GitHub repo)

+Make sure to include a link to the Project Writeup/Reflection in the `README.md` file in your repository (otherwise, we won't be able to find it).

+2\.
+Push your code to GitHub

+Your code should submitted as a Python file (or files) that can be executed by running *e.g.* `python3 qbert.py`

-* Open a pull request to the base InteractiveProgramming repo.
+3\.
+Open a pull request to the base `InteractiveProgramming` repo.

 Your code must be adequately documented.
 This includes:

 * Appropriate docstrings
 * Comments inline in your functions
 * README file that describes how to get your code to run

-**Automatically generated documentation**
+* Automatically generated documentation

 One way to ensure you have adequate docstrings is to generate documentation from them.
 You can do this using